 We primarily operate in the "maintain" and "operate" segments of the market with most of our revenue directly or indirectly attributable to our customers involved in property maintenance, refurbishment, fit out and facilities management.
-We serve a large and diverse customer base with the largest single customer having accounted for c.
-2% of our total revenue for the 52 week period ended 26 December 2015.
+We serve a large and diverse customer base with the largest single customer having accounted for less than 9% of our total revenue for the 53 week period ended 31 December 2016.